 In a small bowl, beat egg yolks until thick; set aside.

 In a large bowl of your electric mixer, beat egg whites until stiff peaks form.
-Fold 1/2 cup superfine or granulated sugar slowly into the prepared egg whites.
+Using a spatula, fold 1/2 cup superfine or granulated sugar slowly into the prepared egg whites.

-Slowly and gradually fold in the powdered milk.
+Still using your rubber spatula, slowly and gradually fold in the powdered milk.

+Store, covered, in the refrigerator, and use as needed.
+Will keep up to one (1) week in the refrigerator.
 Mixture will probably separate in the refrigerator.
 No problem - just stir and use.
-The drink will still turn out
+The drink will still turn out frothy and delicious.

 How To Make Tom and Jerry Drinks:

 Make each individual serving in a large cup or mug:

 Place 1 to 3 heaping tablespoons of prepared Tom and Jerry batter into each cup (amount depends on size of cup and to your taste preference).
 Our family uses 3 heaping tablespoons for an 8-ounce cup.